Teams & Collaboration

 • Git for review workflows — push changes to a branch, open a PR, merge after review

-• Audit before publish — review the audit log for unexpected changes before making content public
+• Review before publish — check the activity feed for unexpected changes before making content public